-EDASC partners with the Washington SBDC to provide no-cost expert business advising, management training, and market research for Skagit County small and mid-sized business owners.
+The Washington SBDC provides no-cost expert business advising, management training, and market research for small and mid-sized business owners.
 SBDC certified business advisors offer one-on-one technical assistance to support small business owners with strategic planning and long-term growth issues.
 Certified business advisors are knowledgeable professionals who have extensive experience owning, managing, or guiding businesses in a wide variety of industries.
-The Skagit County SBDC is co-located with EDASC, and serves Skagit, Island, and San Juan Counties.

 SBDC is a partnership between the U.S. Small Business Administration (SBA), Washington State University, and other Washington higher education institutions and economic development organizations, funded in part through a cooperative agreement with the SBA.

 SCORE is a non-profit association dedicated to helping small businesses get off the ground, grow, and achieve their goals through education and mentorship.
 SCORE works in partnership with SBA, and provides volunteer mentors, business tools, and workshops.
 For more information click here.